-Meet 3 excellent mixologists from the Marriott chain
+Meet 3 excellent mixologists from hotel cocktail bars in Asia

 In Asia, these excellent mixologists prepare innovative cocktails in the bars of the Marriott hotel chain.
 We present them to you here.